therealchunt/appdefender/README.md

 riches web application with AppDefender Agent

 ***needs a little work still***
-- persist state of registration with service
+- persist state of registration with service - todo:test this is fixed in latest release
 - tail log files to see ssn/cn logging issues

 uses tomcat:7.0.73-jre8-alpine docker image as the base